E. Science and Technology

 (Cont’d) Rice cultivation began in Japan about 3,000 to 2,500 years ago.
 The photo shows the Toro ruins in Shizuoka, where rice cultivation began about 2,000 years ago (2023).

 Scientific and Engineering Activities: A jet engine being overhauled at HAECO in Hong Kong (2016).
 Throughout human history, people have found and applied the laws of nature to expand the capabilities of the human body beyond its natural limits.
-Below are some photos of scientific and engineering activities.
+Below are photos of scientific and engineering activities.

 Astronomy: Ancient humans systematized the flow and cycle of time based on the movements of the sun and/or moon, developing calendars to organize their lives.
 The photo shows a sunset in São Paulo (2013).